 Notice of meeting.

-Under the provisions of the Federal Advisory Committee Act of 1972 (title 5, United States Code (U.S.C.), Appendix, as amended) and the Government in the Sunshine Act of 1976 (5 U.S.C.
-552b, as amended) the Department of Defense announces that the Uniform Formulary Beneficiary Advisory Panel (hereafter referred to as the Panel) will meet on January 14, 2010.
-During the meeting the Panel will review and comment on recommendations made to the Director, TRICARE Management Activity, by the Pharmacy and Therapeutics Committee regarding the Uniform Formulary.
+Under the provisions of the Federal Advisory Committee Act of 1972 (5 U.S.C.
+Appendix, as amended) and the Government in the Sunshine Act of 1976 (5 U.S.C.
+552b, as amended) the Department of Defense (DoD) announces the following Federal Advisory Committee Meeting of the Uniform Formulary Beneficiary Advisory Panel (hereafter referred to as the Panel).

 FOR FURTHER INFORMATION CONTACT:

-Pursuant to 5 U.S.C.
-552b, as amended, and 41 CFR 102-3.140 through 102-3.165, and the availability of space this meeting is open to the public.
-Seating is limited and will be provided only to the first 220 people signing in.
-All persons must sign in legibly.
+Meeting Accessibility: Pursuant to 5 U.S.C.
+552b, as amended, and 41 CFR 102-3.140 through 102-3.165, and the availability of space, this meeting is open to the public.
+Seating is limited and will be provided only to the first 220 people signing-in.
+All persons must sign-in legibly.

-Prior to the public meeting the Panel will conduct an Administrative Work Meeting from 8 a.m. to 9 a.m. to discuss administrative matters of the Panel.
+Administrative Work Meeting: Prior to the public meeting, the Panel will conduct an Administrative Work Meeting from 7:30 a.m. to 9:00 a.m. to discuss administrative matters of the Panel.
+The Administrative Work Meeting will be held at the Naval Heritage Center, 701 Pennsylvania Avenue, NW., Washington, DC 20004.
 Pursuant to 41 CFR 102-3.160, the Administrative Work Meeting will be closed to the public.

-Pursuant to 41 CFR 102-3.105(j) and 102-3.140, the public or interested organizations may submit written statements to the membership of the Panel at any time or in response to the stated agenda of a planned meeting.
-Written statements should be submitted to the Panel's Designated Federal Officer.
-The Designated Federal Officer's contact information can be obtained from the General Services Administration's Federal Advisory Committee Act Database—https://www.fido.gov/facadatabase/public.asp.
+Written Statements: Pursuant to 41 CFR 102-3.105(j) and 102-3.140, the public or interested organizations may submit written statements to the membership of the Panel at any time or in response to the stated agenda of a planned meeting.
+Written statements should be submitted to the Panel's Designated Federal Officer (DFO).
+The DFO's contact information can be obtained from the General Services Administration's Federal Advisory Committee Act Database at https://www.fido.gov/facadatabase/public.asp.